eip-mason/intro-python/session-1/README.md

 *  Open up the command prompt
     1. Test if python is working: type `python` and hit enter
     2. If you get an error then: type `set PATH=%PATH%;C:\Python34` and hit enter
+        *  Note: If a different version of Python is installed then your path will need to reflect this.
+Replace `34` with the version that is installed (e.g. Python 3.6 - replace with `36`)
     3. Repeat Step i.
 *  Execute your script:
     *  Switch into the directory containing **hello.py**